mLuxcid/celosia/README.md

 Celosia src tree.

-To build the project, you'll need a risc-v cross compiler.
+To build the project, you'll need a risc-v cross compiler and the configuration for you SOC.
+By default, the project provides files for QEMUs virt target (which is compiled for by default) and a few SOCs.
+You'll either have to copy `boardconfig.h` from the `boards` directory or provide your own.

-Then run
+To now build the system
 ```
 make -j$(nproc)
 ```